intel-iot-devkit/how-to-code-samples/alarm-clock/cpp/README.md

 ### Running the example with the cloud server

 To run the example with the optional backend data store, you need to set the `SERVER` and `AUTH_TOKEN` environment variables.
-You can do this in Eclipse* as follows:
+You can do this in Eclipse as follows:

 1. From the **Run** menu, select **Run Configurations**.<br> The **Run Configurations** dialog box is displayed.
 2. Under **C/C++ Remote Application**, click **doorbell**.<br> This displays the information for the application.
-3. In the **Commands to execute before application** field, add the environment variables so it looks like this, except using the server and authentication token that correspond to your own setup:<br>
+3. In the **Commands to execute before application** field, add the following environment variables, except use the server and authentication token that correspond to your own setup:<br>

         chmod 755 /tmp/alarm-clock;export API_KEY="YOURKEY"; export SERVER="http://intel-examples.azurewebsites.net/logger/alarm-clock"; export AUTH_TOKEN="YOURTOKEN"

 4. Click **Apply** to save your new environment variables.

-Now, when you run your program using the **Run** button, it should be able to call your server to save the data right from the Intel® Edison board.
+Now when you run your program using the **Run** button, it should be able to call your server to save the data right from the Intel® Edison board.

 ### Running the code on the Intel® Edison board

-When you're ready to run the example, click **Run** at the top menu bar in Eclipse*.<br>
+When you're ready to run the example, click **Run** at the top menu bar in Eclipse.<br>
 ![](./../../images/cpp/cpp-run-eclipse.png)

 This compiles the program using the Cross G++ Compiler, links it using the Cross G++ Linker, transfers the binary to the Intel® Edison board, and then executes it on the board itself.